TheTrio/Espresso/README.md

 john["greet"](); // Output: Hello, my name is John and I am 31 years old.
 ```

-Behold, the power of first class functions and dictionaries.
+Behold, the power of first class functions, closures and dictionaries.
 Its [functions all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).

 ### Comments